 Construction of the sidewalk and the installation of the bollard lighting was completed by the Department of Public Works in 2020.
 The sidewalk is already getting used by students and the general public.
 Check it out!

 Project Funding -

-This project is estimated to cost about$62,000 to construct, and will be paid for by the Penny for Paths fund.
+This project cost about $30,000 to construct, and will be paid for by the Penny for Paths fund.